smdogroup/tacs/docs/source/mphys/mphys.rst

 MPhys
 *****
 `MPhys <https://pypi.org/project/mphys/>`_ is a package that standardizes high-fidelity multiphysics problems in OpenMDAO.
 Mphys eases the problem set up, provides straightforward extension to new disciplines, and has a library of OpenMDAO groups for multidisciplinary problems addressed by its standard.
-The interface consists of two main groups of classes: an builder class called :class:`~tacs.mphys.mphys_tacs.TacsBuilder` and a set of problem classes for analysis.
+The interface consists of two main groups of classes: an builder class called :class:`~tacs.mphys.builder.TacsBuilder` and a set of problem classes for analysis.
 The details of the interfaces will be discussed in the sections below.

 Workflow